sagardn/captcha-solver/README.md

-# captcha-solver
+# How to solve h captcha
-for solving h captcha
+for solving